|

 Very briefly, because the subject has been treated by other authors.

-(date revised - June 1, 1917, War Issue No. 165, Bukarester Tagblatt 148/May 31, 1917*****), by order of the Military Administration established rules, and postal rates.
+At the end of 1916, the Central Powers armies occupied a large part of territory of Romania.
+On July 10th, 1917 (date revised - June 1, 1917, War Issue No. 165, Bukarester Tagblatt 148/May 31, 1917*****), by order of the Military Administration established rules, and postal rates.
 Compared to the rest of the occupied territory under the Military Administration of Romania (MViR), a territory that included the area near the front (including the counties of Buzau, Ramnicu Sarat, Putna, and Braila) entered in the administration of the 9th Army.
 City of Focsani (administrative center of County Putna) came under German occupation from December 25, 1916 and would be released only on November 10th, 1918.
 Here was established the headquarters of the 9th Army.
 1st Army Corps commander was General Kurt von Morgen (*).

 In terms of revenue taxes, things moved faster.
 Thus, since January 1917, the German Military Administration of Romania followed the Romanian Adoption Laws from February 4th, 1906 and December 24th, 1914 (with associated fees, however modified), begun the overprinting of the revenue stamps, and compulsory stamps with MViR overprint (***).
 In the 9th Army area, a forerunner of the overprinted stamps with "Gültig 9.
 Armee", appears in Focsani (where was the headquarter of the commander of the 9th Army) a provisional issue of revenues with overprint "Steuermarke / gueltig fur / 1.
 Res - Korps /" has appeared, with face values of 10 bani, 30 bani, 1 leu and 5 lei.
 They are listed in the Romanian Revenue Stamps Catalogue, 2011, published by Eng Mihai Cojocar, Various Issues chapter, page 249, but there are not so many details (*).